laberning/openrowingmonitor/README.md

 ## Features

-Currently the feature set is pretty basic, I'll add more features in the future, check the [Development Roadmap](docs/backlog.md) if you are curious.
+The following items describe most of the current features, more functionality will be added in the future, check the [Development Roadmap](docs/backlog.md) if you are curious.

 ### Rowing Metrics